DiegoRojo99/young-dred-games/README.md

+# Young Dred Studios

+This page will have all the websites and games created by me, so fell free to take a look to all my work on this page.
+Here are the projects I have developed so far:

-# Rock Paper Scissors x99
+## Rock Paper Scissors x99

-## Project Overview

-In this project, you will build all of the logic needed for a more intense version of Rock Paper Scissors (RPS).
+This game is Rock Paper Scissors (RPS).
 Rather than selecting just one of Rock, Paper, or Scissors - each player will select three moves.
 Each move will consist of a type (Rock, Paper, or Scissors) as well as a strength value.
 Each player will have 99 total points to use as strength between all three of their moves.
 For example, an example set of moves might be: